 Riddle me this, savvy investor: When is good news actually bad news?

-So what, exactly, is the problem?
-Call it the rosy scenario syndrome: Analysts expect double-digit earnings growth for each of those stocks over the next five years.
+So what's the problem?
+Call it the "rosy scenario" syndrome: Analysts expect double-digit earnings growth for each of those stocks over the next five years.

 Isn't that good news?

 In the abstract -- and if the analysts turn out to be right -- that's good news indeed.
 But the market is especially efficient when it comes to pricing in (or discounting for) growth stories.
-So, when macroeconomic data or industry-specific news comes along and shakes up the rosy growth story, highfliers like these will drop in a hurry.
+When macroeconomic data or industry-specific news comes along and shakes up the sunny growth story, highfliers like these will drop in a hurry.

-I'm not saying you shouldn't own them.
-Companies with high growth prospects are nothing to sneeze at, particularly if you've got a stomach for volatility.
-But even if you consider yourself an investing genius, a smart way to snag the market's pricier prospects is through world-class mutual funds.
+I'm not saying you shouldn't own these stocks.
+Companies with high growth prospects are nothing to sneeze at, particularly if you have a stomach for volatility.
+But even if you consider yourself an investing genius, world-class mutual funds can offer you a smarter way to snag the market's pricier prospects.
 You'll get the market-beating potential of growth stocks, along with a smartly constructed portfolio that should help tame wild performance swings.

 Two for the price of one